zachnguyen03/opencv_spycam/README.md

 [[Project]](https://github.com/zachnguyen03/opencv_spycam)

 # OpenCV Spycam - Official Implementation
-This is the official code of our **"SCMIT: Style Consistent Multi-Domain Image-to-Image Translation"**, TBD, 2024
+This is the official code of the OpenCV Spycam mini-app

 ## **Requirements**
 -opencv-python>=4.9.0.80